 AppHarbor is developing what they describe as "Heroku for .NET".
 It offers a .NET platform-as-a-service offering.

 Docker operates as a platform-based software solution provider.
 It helps developers build, share, and run applications.
 Its container platform enables companies to accelerate key digital initiatives including cloud migration, application modernization, and edge computing.
-Docker was formerly known as dotCloud.
-It was founded in 2013 and is based in Palo Alto, California.
+It was formerly known as dotCloud.
+The company was founded in 2013 and is based in Palo Alto, California.